FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 where provisioning is done within the EAP type, as with EAP-NOOB
 {{RFC9140}}.
 The second is where EAP is used to obtain limited network access (e.g. as with a captive portal).
-That limited network access is then used to run Internet Protocol (IP) based provisioning over more complex protocols.
+That limited network access is then used to run IP based provisioning over more complex protocols.

 ### Rationale for Provisioning over EAP